MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/cdbpropset-class.md

 #### <a name="parameters"></a>Parametri

 *guid*<br/>
-in GUID utilizzato per inizializzare il campo `guidPropertySet`.
+in GUID utilizzato per inizializzare il `guidPropertySet` campo.

 *propset*<br/>
 [in] Altro oggetto `CDBPropSet` per la costruzione di copia.

 ## <a name="cdbpropsetsetguid"></a><a name="setguid"></a>CDBPropSet:: Seguid

-Imposta il campo `guidPropertySet` nella struttura `DBPROPSET`.
+Imposta il `guidPropertySet` campo nella `DBPROPSET` struttura.

 ### <a name="syntax"></a>Sintassi